hungcq/knowledge-repo/IT/software-engineering-at-google/1-software-engineering.md

   - Time & change (most imp):
     - Time add a new dimension to programming: code needs to be sustainable
     - <img src="./resources/1.1.png" alt="drawing" width="500"/>
-    - Require planning & manage impact of required change
+    - Require planning & managing impact of required change
     - -> Need practice & expertise
     - Hyrum's law: given enough time & users, all observable behaviors of a system will be depended on by sb, no matter what you promise in the contract
     - -> Changes always introduce breakage -> have to consider tradeoffs of such breakages
     - Why change is needed:
       - Issue: underlying tech change (eg fix security issue)
       - Opportunity: efficiency improvement
       - Product requirement
   - Scale & efficiency:
-    - Everything your org relies upon to produce & maintain code (do repeatedly) should be scalable in terms of overall cost & resources consumption
-      (eg human, compute resources of dev, codebase)
+    - Everything your org relies upon to produce & maintain code (do repeatedly) should be scalable in terms of overall cost & resources consumption (eg human, compute resources of dev, codebase)
     - SE is team effort: need to be able to scale both projects & org
     - Examples of policies that don't scale:
       - Dev branch: merge overhead